nrwtaylor/vote-min/README.md

 identifier after voting, it's refused — and the organiser sees that someone tried, which is one of the ways attempts to vote twice get noticed.

+**If a ballot says it's no longer valid.** Only the most recently requested ballot for a given identifier ever works.
+If the same identifier asks for another one — from this tab, another tab, another device, or a genuinely different person typing the same name — whichever ballot was issued before that stops working, live, even if you're already looking at it.
+You'll see a plain explanation of why rather than a confusing error at the moment you try to vote.
+If that wasn't you, it's worth mentioning to whoever's running the vote — it's exactly the kind of thing the roll is there to make visible.

 **If you lose your ballot.** Closing the tab or refreshing the page loses your in-progress ballot, by design — nothing is saved in your browser.
-Just ask again with the same identifier.
+Reload the voting link and ask again with the same identifier — reloading is what resets that field, not anything you can do to it once it's locked.
 If you haven't voted yet, this replaces the old request with a new one (and, if approval is required, puts you back in the queue).

 ## For the vote manager
 This is also published in the app itself, at `/manage/about`, and gated behind a checkbox before a password